If you can tear yourself away from the beach, exploring the wineries in Cyprus is one of the best things to do on the Island.

 While Cyprus is known for its gorgeous weather, turquoise water, and white sandy beaches, the vineyards in Cyprus are somewhat of a hidden gem.

-Secluded within the hills of the Troodos Mountains are the seven main wine routes, where you can discover some of the best Cyprus wines and take part in excellent wine tasting.
+Secluded within the hills of the Troodos Mountains are the seven main wine routes, where you can discover some of the best Cyprus wines and take part in excellent wine tastings in some lovely mountain villages.

 Table of Contents